Henri de Saint-Simon: Suicide attempt

-On March 9, 1823, disappointed by the lack of results of his writing (he had hoped they would guide society towards social improvement), he attempted suicide in despair.
+On 9 March 1823, disappointed by the lack of results of his writing (he had hoped they would guide society towards social improvement), he attempted suicide in despair.
 Remarkably, he shot himself in the head six times without succeeding, losing his sight in one eye.

 Death

-He died on 19 May 1825 and was buried in Le Père Lachaise Cemetery in Paris, France.
+Two years after his suicide attempt, Saint-Simon died on 19 May 1825 and was buried in Le Père Lachaise Cemetery in Paris, France.